LeanderCS/flask-inputfilter/README.rst

 Quickstart
 ==========

-To use the `InputFilter` class, create a new class that inherits from it and define the fields you want to validate and filter.
+To use the ``InputFilter`` class, create a new class that inherits from it and define the fields you want to validate and filter.

-There are numerous filters and validators available, but you can also create your `own <CREATE_OWN.md>`_.
+There are numerous filters and validators available, but you can also create your `own <CreateOwn.md>`_.

 Definition
 ----------